cs3216-group1/nuscloud/README.md

 ##  Usage

-NUSCloudPlatform relies on the Oauth2.0 protocol for authentication and API Access - in particular, the implicit flow authentication - as implemented in the Javascript SDK at js-sdk/sdk.js is recommended.
+NUSCloudPlatform relies on the Oauth2.0 protocol for authentication and API Access

+Using the implicit flow authentication is recommended.

+The included Javascript SDK at js-sdk/sdk.js might be helpful.

 ### Registration and Account